Daughter of the American Revolution

 Above right: My Great Grandmother Emma Freeman who was Passamaquoddy Native American and Black with her daughter Beatrice in Brunswick, Maine.
 Photo credit: Maine's Visible Black History by Price and Talbot, 2006.

 I woke up to a fife playing in my head.
-Every Fourth of July Minute Men in blue-grey uniforms and pointed hats marched down Lincoln Road in Lincoln, Massachusetts, led by the fife and drum players.
+Every Fourth of July Minute Men in blue-grey uniforms and tricorn hats marched down Lincoln Road in Lincoln, Massachusetts, led by the trill of the fife and the drum.
 It was the same tune every year.
 And there I was, my small brown fist waving a flag walking behind people in cars throwing out candy and children on decorated bicycles.
 I decided to walk in the parade in my red, white and blue t-shirt and blue shorts, in a parade of whiteness, yet I walked.

 "What is she doing there?"